zowongapcs/GameOfLife/README.md

 11. Write the functions `copyFromBufferToButtons()` and `copyFromButtonsToBuffer()`.
 They will use the constants and nested loops to copy all `true`s and `false`s from a 2d array of booleans to the `buttons` grid and vice versa.
 12. You are just about done!
 Now go back to the nested loops you wrote on step 6.
 Inside the loops, just before you draw the button check:
     * If the `button` has exactly 3 neighbors, set the corresponding row and column in the buffer to `true`
-    * If the `button` has two living neighbers and the `button` is alive, set the corresponding row and column in the buffer to `true`
+    * If the `button` has two living neighbors and the `button` is alive, set the corresponding row and column in the buffer to `true`
     * In all other circumstances, set the corresponding row and column in the buffer to `false`
 13. The game is more interesting when you can pause it and create new arrangements.
 Write in code in the `keypressed` function so that every key press switches the `boolean running` on and off